prodigious-diego/multinode-training-guide/resnet50/README.md

 ## Step 1: Downloading Data

-You can experiment with `convert_to_webdataset.ipynb` locally to figure out how you want to download the data.

-To download the ImageNet dataset into a `modal.Volume` use `modal run imagenet_download.py`.
+To download the ImageNet dataset into a `modal.Volume` use `modal run imagenet_download.py::run_download`.
 After downloading has completed you should have contents in the `/data/` directory of your Volume like this:

 ```